Nature’s Protection FAQ

 We recommend using the Nature’s Protection Internal Flea & Tick prevention program year-round especially if you live in warm, humid areas.
 If you live in colder areas that have a deep freeze during the Winter months, it is Ok to reduce the dose to 1/2 or stop completely.

-17. How do the Nature’s Protection system work?
+17. How does the Nature’s Protection system work?

 There are two parts of our Nature’s Protection Program: